tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-more-petapoco-id-s-and.md

 ## Adding a column

 Like Simple.Data, adding a column to our database table is no problem at all.
-First lets add the column to our database, then we&#8217;ll look at how that affects both our existing code and an updated POCO with a matching field.
+First lets add the column to our database, then we'll look at how that affects both our existing code and an updated POCO with a matching field.

-Like before, I&#8217;ll use the more concise syntax of PetaPoco to add the column instead of the standard ADO logic:
+Like before, I'll use the more concise syntax of PetaPoco to add the column instead of the standard ADO logic:

 ```csharp
 private void CreateTable() {